 Military Challenge coins are objects of honor and tradition.
 To receive a challenge coin is an acknowledgment of merit for something you have done or your role.
 Both military and civilian organizations are using challenge coins for various reasons.
 The typical challenge coin will feature the organization's symbol and is often presented to a member of the unit or organization.
 They represent something special to recipients, recognizing extraordinary achievements and honors.
 The Airman's Coin is no exception to tradition, history, and integrity.
 Let's take a look at a few interesting facts about this iconic challenge coin.

 The Air Force challenge coin used today is a bit different than its predecessors.
-The first version of the Airman's coin features an eagle on the front of the coin.
+The first version of the Airman's coin featured an eagle on the front of the coin.
 The eagle seems to claw its way out of the coin, while the words "Aerospace Power" can be found under the eagle.
 The back of the coin is host to a white star with a red dot in the middle.
-A pair of wings then flank the Hap Arnold star.
+A pair of wings flank the star.
 The edge of the coin features the words of the Air Force's core values: Integrity First, Service Before Self, Excellence In All We Do.
 The latest version of the Airman's coin features a new Air Force symbol instead of the eagle.
-Though for the Air Force's 60th anniversary, the Airman's coin features a unique anniversary design.
+For the Air Force's 60th anniversary, the Airman's coin features a unique anniversary design.

 One of the perks of becoming a commander in the Air Force is creating your own coins.
 Officers typically have a personal budget for coins, creating designs representing their unit's personality and character.
 Coins represent excellence and significance, recognizing airmen who go above and beyond to serve their country.
-One particular coin is the "first salute" coin, which is often presented to the first enlisted member to salute a newly commissioned officer.
+One particular coin is the "first salute" coin, is often presented to the first enlisted member to salute a newly commissioned officer.
 Other unique coins will be given to the Airman throughout their duty.

 As with many traditions, the Airman's coin comes with a list of rules that must be obeyed.
-These rules include: Explaining the rules when giving a coin.
+These rules include: Explain the rules when giving a coin.
 You must carry your coins at all times.
 Do not ever give someone else a coin in response to a challenge.
 There are no exceptions to the rules.
 And, last but not least, you are responsible for replacing a lost coin as soon as possible.
 The Airman's coin is a great honor and a great responsibility.
 Those who abide by their rules understand the importance and privilege of receiving a coin.